 To make curly carrots, peel and shave with a peeler.
-Wrap the strips around your finger and immerse in a jar of water.
+To make them crisp and curly, wrap the strips around your finger and immerse in a jar of cold water for a few minutes.

 - 1/4 cup olive oil